danbev/learning-nodejs/README.md

 ```c++
 Local<Value> f_value = ExecuteString(env, MainSource(env), script_name);
 ```
-MainSource is a function in node_javascript.h which which is used by the node_js2c.
+MainSource is a function in `node_javascript.h` which which is used by the `node_js2c`.
 This was documented earlier so I won't go into details about it now.
 You can see the content using:
 ```console
 (lldb) jlh MainSource(env)